benchristel/preact-typescript-vite-taste/README.md

 The test framework is `@benchristel/taste`.
 For more information, see [@benchristel/taste on NPM](https://www.npmjs.com/package/@benchristel/taste).

-### Formatting
+### Linting and formatting

 - The linter and formatter run on changed files when you `git commit`.
 If problems are detected, the commit will fail with a descriptive message.
-You can fix the formatting with `make format` and try again.
+You can fix the formatting with `make fix` and try again.

   To disable the pre-commit style check, delete `.husky/pre-commit`.

-- To format all files (not just the ones you've changed since the last commit), run `make format-all`.
+- To fix formatting and lint in all files (not just the ones you've changed since the last commit), run `make fix-all`.
 - [ESLint](https://eslint.org/) is used to format JavaScript and TypeScript files.
 [Prettier](https://prettier.io/) is used for other files.
 See `eslint.config.js` and `.prettierrc` for configuration.

 ## Building for production